Administrative Procedure - Community Use of School Facilities

 - the room arrangement, including decorations;

-- needed food and drink service; and
+- food and drink planned.

 - needed equipment.